AlainParadis/designschool/_topics/books.md

   Now open the Front Matter and End Matter documents.
 Delete 16 pages from these documents so there are only 4 pages left in them.
 These are the pages for the table of contents, dedication page, index, etc...
 Note how the page numbering adjusts across all the doucuments in the book.

-  You'll need to Option-click on the Sync button &#8646;, then turn on Master Pages.
+  You'll need to Option-click on the Sync button &#8646;, then turn on Parent Pages.

-  ## Master Pages
+  ## Parent Pages

   ### Pagination

   Create a new layer in the Layers panel called Folios.
-Add page numbers to A-Master master page on the Folios layer.
+Add page numbers to A-Parent page on the Folios layer.
 Remember to set text alignment to Away from Spine in the paragraph style.

   <figure>
       <img class="size75" alt="indesign-books-formative-page-numbers" src="/images/indesign-books/indesign-books-formative-page-numbers.jpg">
   <figcaption>
-    Add automatic page numbers on A-Master in Chapter 1 document.
+    Add automatic page numbers on A-Parent in Chapter 1 document.
   </figcaption>
   </figure>

   <div class="attentionbox tip">
-    Layers don't sync across book files unless you add artwork on layers on a master page.
-Then when master pages sync, the layers sync too.
+    Layers don't sync across book files unless you add artwork on layers on a parent page.
+Then when parent pages sync, the layers sync too.
   </div>

   ## Let's Sync Some Content!